Xi'An China

 They were discovered in 1974 by farmers digging a well in the Shaanxi Province near the emperor’s mausoleum at Mount Li.
 They are part of a massive burial tomb complex of 50 km² (20 mi²).

-The Terracotta Warriors are significant because they are essential to the first emperor’s mausoleum in Chinese history.
+The Terracotta Warriors are significant because they are integral to the mausoleum of the first emperor in Chinese history.
 Archaeologists have proved that the Terracotta Army was part of the mausoleum.

 Good To Know